“I sat there with Sally. We sat here we two, and we said, ‘How we wish we had something to do.'”

 You know that great big box of old photos that’s been sitting on the top shelf of the closet for years?

 Pull it out and enjoy a trip down memory lane.

 Maybe even add little post-it notes to the back of different ones, with who, what, where, and when.
 Just in case the family doesn’t know.

 Puttin’ On the Ritz: Home-Grown Fashion Show

-Choose a special theme for the evening dinner.
+Choose a special theme for your senior living facility evening dinner.

 - Crazy socks